solita/solita.github.com/_posts/2018-01-07-building-serverless-radiator.md

 ###  Installing radiator

 The radiator is also installed by using Serverless framework.
-Framework has support for Javabut for easier deployement I made a [Clojure serverless plugin](https://www.npmjs.com/package/serverless-clj-plugin) for better Clojure support.
+The framework has support for Java but for easier deployment I made a [Clojure serverless plugin](https://www.npmjs.com/package/serverless-clj-plugin) for better Clojure support.
 Using the plugin the installation is done simply by running  ``serverless deploy``.
 The radiator endpoint should of course be protected but instead of API Gateway - token string can be set in the configuration file radiator.config.

 ## Conclusion